JamieFristrom/dungeonlife/README.md

 The second most embarrassing part is that I switched to typescript partway through, learning typescript as I went, and the project is part lua, part n00b typescript.

+But!
+I want to give back to the community, I want people to be able to do what they want with Dungeon Life, and I'm hoping that just maybe someone will make some cool stuff that they'll share back.
+So here goes.

-That said, there's more here I'm proud of than embarrassed of--for the most part it is data driven, and it doesn't do stateful things when not necessary, and those are usually my two priorities when architecting--so if you see something you don't like chances are I did it that way for a reason.
+And that said, there's more here I'm proud of than embarrassed of--for the most part it is data driven, and it doesn't do stateful things when not necessary, and those are usually my two priorities when architecting--so if you see something you don't like chances are I did it that way for a reason.
 Feel free to ask why!

 And this is the first time I've released open soure in this manner - if there are common practices it would be nice for me to do let me know!